Ken Niumatalolo: Personal life

-Niumatalolo resides in Annapolis with his wife, Barbara, daughter, Alexcia, and sons, Va'a and Ali'i.
-Va'a played football at BYU and was a graduate assistant at Hawaii.
+Niumatalolo has a wife, Barbara, a daughter, Alexcia, and two sons: Va'a and Ali'i.
+Va'a played football for the BYU Cougars and was a graduate assistant for the Hawaii Rainbow Warriors.
 Va'a is currently the assistant to the director of football operations for the Navy Midshipmen.
-Ali'i played football at Utah.
+Ali'i played football as a tight end for the Utah Utes under head coach Kyle Whittingham.
+After graduating in 2022, Ali'i was hired by Whittingham as a quality control coach.
+After stints with the UCLA Bruins, Utah Tech Trailblazers, and Utah State Aggies, Ali'i was hired by Whittingham as the assistant tight ends coach for the Michigan Wolverines in 2026.

 Niumatalolo's mother, Lamala, died in September 2013, while his brother James died December 29, 2015, in a drowning accident while swimming in the ocean near their hometown of Laie, Hawaii.

-Niumatalolo is a member of The Church of Jesus Christ of Latter Day Saints.
+Niumatalolo is a member of The Church of Jesus Christ of Latter-day Saints.
 He is one of the six main people featured in the documentary film Meet the Mormons.
-Among other callings in the LDS Church, Niumatalolo has served as the Young Men president in his ward in Maryland, as a counselor in a bishopric, and since from January 2019 until the end of his tenure at the Naval Academy, as president of the church's Annapolis, Maryland Stake.
+Among other callings in the LDS Church, Niumatalolo has served as the Young Men president in his ward in Maryland, as a counselor in a bishopric, and from January 2019 until the end of his tenure at the Naval Academy, as president of the church's Annapolis, Maryland Stake.